breatheco-de/breatheco-de/README.md

 Start coding your Vanilla.js application, update the `index.html`, `index.css` or `index.js` depending on your needs.

+## Publish your website!

+This boilerplate is 100% compatible with the free github pages hosting.
+[Publish your website in 1 minute.](https://github.com/4GeeksAcademy/vanillajs-hello#8-how-do-i-publish-the-website)

 ## FAQ

 #### 1) How do I run my code in Cloud 9?